 The premium Eurowings offering is positioned as a top-end experience suitable for metaphorical high-flyers and business travellers.
 It is undoubtedly a nicer all round experience from check in to boarding to flying, but for me it never justifies the cost when the average flight time is so short.
 That is unless you’re packing everything including the kitchen sink, because the luggage allowance is enormous.

-BIZclass gives you two large carry-on bags with a dedicated, reserved overhead compartment so you know you can stow them both conveniently (actually, a very nice touch you don’t typically see with other airlines).
-You’ll also be able to bring two checked bags weighing up to 32 kg each.
-You also get priority check-in, and security fast track and lounge access at airports where they’re available.
+BIZclass gives you two large cabin bags (up to 8kg each) with a dedicated, reserved overhead compartment so you know you can stow them both conveniently (actually, a very nice touch you don’t typically see with other airlines).
+You’ll also be able to bring two checked bags weighing up to 32kg each.
+You also get priority check-in, and security fast track at selected airports and lounge access where available.

 The big sell is onboard, where BIZclass customers sit in the extra legroom seats of the first three rows, with the middle seat blocked to give you more space to spread out.
 You’ll get access to the premium level of the Wings Connect Wi-Fi service and its entertainment library, though you’ll need your own device to connect as there are no in-seat screens.
-Food is also included, although with flights so short it’s more hot snacks than main meals.
+BIZclass also includes food, with a wide choice of drinks and dishes to choose from.

 Onboard – seats, food and facilities

-With its sky blue and burgundy livery, Eurowings is perhaps the classiest and most tastefully designed of all the low-cost carriers.
-Couple that with leather Recaro seats and Eurowings definitely elevates itself slightly above the budget airline masses.
-Service too is generally friendly and excellent – in my experience cabin crew are happier to relocate you to roomier seats if they’re available than on some stricter budget airlines.
+With its sky blue and burgundy livery and leather Recaro seats, Eurowings is perhaps the classiest and most tastefully designed of all the low-cost carriers.
+Service too is generally friendly and excellent.
+In my experience, cabin crew are happier to relocate you to roomier seats if they’re available than on some stricter budget airlines.

-Wings Bistro is where you’ll find food – the now familiar aisle trolley serving a range of reasonable snacks and some hot meals, route dependent of course.
+Wings Bistro is where you’ll find food, the now familiar aisle trolley serving a range of reasonable snacks, sandwiches and some hot meals.
 The main staple is a range of classic German brötchen or bread rolls filled with meats and cheeses.
 Typically they’re fresh and adequately tasty for a quick snack on a short flight.

 Rewards scheme and Lufthansa lounges